srujaniyengar/Gravity_Sim/README.md

 Note: This project is a simulation and visualization demo.
 It is not a reusable routing framework or a production load balancer.

 A client-side, interactive simulation that demonstrates why **Gravity** (a risk-aware, topology-sensitive routing algorithm) can outperform traditional load balancing in edge computing environments.
-The app focuses on two key realities of distributed systems at the edge: **network distance (RTT)** and **state staleness** (gossip delay), and shows how they influence tail latency and stability.
+The app focuses on two key realities of distributed systems at the edge: **network distance (RTT)** and **state staleness** (gossip delay), and shows how they influence tail latency and stability..

 ## What This Project Demonstrates